kisstkondoros/codemetrics/README.md

   // highest complexity level will be set when it exeeds 15 "codemetrics.basics.ComplexityLevelExtreme" : 15,

+  // Hides code lenses with complexity lesser than the given value "codemetrics.basics.CodeLensHiddenUnder" : 5,

   // Description for the highest complexity level "codemetrics.basics.ComplexityLevelExtremeDescription" : "OMG split this up!",